Louis-CharlesBiron/canvasDotEffect/readme.md

     2,          // dot's radius
     "aliceblue",// dot's color
     50,         // limit of 50px
-    (render, dot, ratio)=>{ // grid's drawEffectCB
+    (render, dot, ratio, filterId)=>{ // grid's drawEffectCB

-        // simple opacity effect
-        dot.a = CDEUtils.mod(1, ratio)
+        const scaleValue = CDEUtils.mod(50, ratio), // the scale value adjusted by the distance of the mouse hasFilter = scaleValue>>0, // whether the current dot is affected by the filter (IMPORTANT FOR PERFORMANCES) filterValue = hasFilter ? "url(#"+filterId+")" : "none" // adjusting the filter value

+        // accessing the <feDisplacementMap> element of the filter and updating its scale attribute Canvas.getSVGFilter(filterId)[1].setAttribute("scale", scaleValue)

-        // drawing the symbols and applying some simple style changes as well as the distortion filter ↓ (disabling it when the ratio is low enough)
+        // drawing the symbols and applying some simple style changes, as well as the (↓) distortion filter. /!\ Also setting the (↓) "forceBatching" parameter to whether the filter is active or not
-        CanvasUtils.drawDotConnections(dot, render.profile5.update([255,0,0,1], ratio>=0.75?"url(#myFilter)":"none", null, 1, 3))
+        CanvasUtils.drawDotConnections(dot, render.profile5.update([255,0,0,1], filterValue, null, 1, 3), null, null, null, !hasFilter)

+        // finishing with a simple opacity effect for the dots dot.a = CDEUtils.mod(1, ratio)

 }, null, ()=>{ // grid's setupCB